University College Dublin - UCD

 Career Progression

 Graduates of the programme aim to apply for senior positions within TESOL – posts of responsibility such as Academic Directors, teacher trainers, materials designers, examiners, senior teachers, course designers and beyond.
-The international field of TESOL continues to expand and there are exciting opportunities for graduates with advanced qualifications.
+The international field of TESOL continues to expand and there are exciting opportunities for graduates in Ireland and beyond with advanced qualifications.
+Other graduates have gone on to complete PhDs in the field.